 Improving teens financial literacy is incredibly important.
 A 2017 study released by the Program for International Student Assessment (PISA) showed more than one in five (22 percent) of U.S. teenage students lack fundamental financial literacy skills.

 But basic skills aren’t enough!
-And even if students have basic skills, they don’t always know how to put their knowledge to use.
-Teens need to become financially savvy by doing things like avoiding consumer debt, using high-interest savings accounts, and learning the basics of investing.
+And even if students have basic skills and understand basic financial rules of thumb, they don’t always know how to put their knowledge to use.
+Teens need to become financially savvy by doing things like avoiding consumer debt, using high-interest savings accounts and capitalizing on compounding interest, and learning the basics of investing.

 Parents and educators can help kids learn about money by providing interesting and relevant, age-appropriate material.
 There are many free resources online.
 But it’s important to consider the quality of the resources.